On large-scale dynamos with stable stratification and the application to stellar radiative zones: Theoretical Considerations

 We find that out of $\eta_{yx}$, $\eta_{xy}$, and $\eta_{t}$, only the isotropic turbulent resistivity $\eta_{t}$ is modified by stable stratification as indeed must be the case due to the perturbative expansion in shear and stratification.
 So now $\eta_{t}=\eta_{t,0}+\eta_{t,N^2}$.
 The modified coefficient is further split up into contributions from the non-helical velocity and magnetic fluctuations, i.e. $\eta_{t,N^2}=\eta^{(u)}_{t,N^2}+\eta^{(b)}_{t,N^2}$.
 The result is:

 where $\tilde{\nu}=\nu k^2$, $\tilde{\eta}=\eta k^2$, $\tilde{\kappa}=\kappa k^2$. $W_u(k,\omega)$ and $W_b(k,\omega)$ are the statistics of the non-helical background velocity and magnetic fluctuations (with the magnetic component assumed to arise from the SSD).
 We find that for a standard Gaussian model of the fluctuation statistics \citep{radler2006mean} both contributions of stable stratification to $\eta_{t,N^2}$ are positive and that the kinetic term is dominant over the magnetic term (see Appendix \ref{sec:SOCA}).
-According to Eqs. \ref{eq:MSCgammamax} and \ref{eq:MSCkmax}, mean-field theory predicts that weak stable stratification will slightly weaken the growth rate and push the dominant modes to larger scales (lower $k_{\mathrm{max}}$).
+According to Eq. \eqref{eq:MSCgammamax}, mean-field theory predicts that weak stable stratification will slightly weaken the growth rate and push the dominant modes to larger scales (lower $k_{\mathrm{max}}$).
 In other words, unlike the VD, we expect the LSD to be slightly modified but remain unstable in the presence of stable stratification, so long as there are still sufficient small-scale magnetic fluctuations.

-We note that the generated large-scale fields are non-helical ( i.e. the helicity $\mathcal{H}=\int \textbf{B}\cdot \textbf{A} dV=0$, where $\textbf{A}$ is the vector potential).
-Further discussion of catastrophic quenching and helicity, in particular why standard arguments for quenching do not apply to the MSC mechanism, is given in the Appendix \ref{sec:Helicity}.
+We note that the generated large-scale fields are non-helical under reasonable boundary conditions ( i.e. the total helicity $\mathcal{H}=\int \textbf{B}\cdot \textbf{A} dV=0$, where $\textbf{A}$ is the vector potential).
+Further discussion of catastrophic quenching and helicity, in particular why standard arguments for catastrophic quenching likely do not apply to the MSC mechanism, is given in Appendix \ref{sec:Helicity}.